Living with COVID

 In this video, JCVI member Dr Maggie Wearmouth provides advice about COVID-19 vaccination and pregnancy.

 If you don’t have COVID symptoms please continue taking free, rapid Lateral Flow Tests twice a week.
-These help confirm they are not among the people who carry COVID but don’t show the symptoms, which includes those who have been fully vaccinated, who can infect others.
+These help identify people who may have COVID but are not showing any symptoms.

-Anyone who does show the coronavirus symptoms - a new persistent cough, raised temperature or loss of taste or smell - should take a rapid Lateral Flow Tests and follow up with a PCR test if the LFT test is positive.
-And they should stay home and self-isolate until they have the PCR test.
+Anyone who produces a positive Lateral Flow Test or shows symptoms of COVID - a new persistent cough, raised temperature or loss of taste or smell - should book a PCR test and they should stay home and self-isolate until they receive their PCR test result.

 Find our Easy Read guide to testing below